sinaamiri9000-collab/pyquaidsce/README.md

 > Always document your sample construction, model specification, convergence,
 > and the compatibility switches used in a published analysis.

+## Motivation

+This project started from a very practical problem in my own research.
+While using the Stata `quaidsce` command developed by Dr. Caro and colleagues to estimate censored QUAIDS models, I found that the long computation times— especially under IFGNLS—could become a serious obstacle to model diagnostics and to exploring how results changed under alternative specifications.
+At the same time, Python offered a more convenient environment for building research pipelines and for running computational work on virtual servers.
+These two considerations motivated me to develop `pyquaidsce`: a Python implementation aimed at preserving the econometric logic of the original command while making censored QUAIDS estimation more computationally practical and easier to integrate into modern research workflows.

 ## Why pyquaidsce?

 - Native Python workflow using only `numpy`, `scipy`, and `pandas` at runtime.